QAGCodes/MeetUp/README.md

 - [x] Page for user to Login and signup
 - [x] User can view active invites
 - [x] User can accept invites
-- [ ] User can view who accepted the invite
+- [x] User can view who accepted the invite
 - [x] User is requested access to notifications
-- [ ] User is requested access to location
-- [ ] User is requested access to camera roll
+- [x] User is requested access to camera roll
 - [x] Page for user to post invites
 - [x] User can post invites with their data being stored in the database
 - [x] Page for user to create/edit profile
 - [x] Users can create/edit their profiles with the change reflecting in the database
 - [x] User can log out
 - [x] User can delete their account
+- [x] User can see app icon
-- [ ] User can verify their account
+- [x] User can see a styled launch screen

-* Users can pick someone who’s already set up an invitation and accept it.
-* Users can set up an invite with a location and idea of where they would like to meet up with people.
-* Each invite will have a page with the meeting location and time.

 **Optional Nice-to-have Stories**